CharlesBCookman/Mr.-Rodgers-Number-Robot/README.md

 * _Clone repository for instructions go to this webpage: https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository_
 * _Open html file into a web browser and use._

-_{I recomend setting up a live server though Visual Studio and viewing the page that way.}_
+_I recomend setting up a live server though Visual Studio and viewing the page that way._

 ## License